ih-datapt-mad/dataptmad0923_labs/module-1/resolving-git-conflicts/about me.md

 * Which industry will you seek employment in?
 Data
 * What will your future role look like?
 Data analysis in companies that  ahve interesting data management
 * What is your career goal?
-Become a competent tech professional
+Become a competent tech professional and access better job opportunities